 What are the different pension drawdown rules?

-The way you take your funds out will depend on the nature of your workplace pension and personal pension if you have one.
+The way you take your funds out will depend on the nature of your pension.
+There are a few different types of pension (you can learn more about them here), including workplace pensions and personal pension.
 If you have a defined benefit pension, you will receive a specific income for life which will increase every year.
 If your money sits in a defined contribution scheme, you’ll be able to choose how you want to move your pension into drawdown.
 And there are three main ways to do this.
 You can:

 - Take your whole pension in one go as a lump sum,